brsynth/conda-package/README.md

 ```sh
 bash custom.sh
 ```
 After this process, there will be some details to customise on your own.
-Locations will be displayed after the scripts ended.
+Locations will be displayed after the script ended.